 While this may be hard to fit into a carry-on, I would switch out a couple of sweaters and jeans for these items, especially if the main focus is to ski most of the time.

 Europe in the winter is one of my favorite times to visit.
 From the dazzling Christmas markets to beautiful, snow fallen streets, the winter is truly lovely!
-Plus, January and February are some of the quietest times of year with far less people traveling than in the summer to Europe.
+Plus, January and February are some of the quietest times of year with far fewer people traveling than in summer in Europe.
 It is a fun season to be in Europe as you’ll have crowded places almost to yourself.

 I can’t recommend visiting in the winter enough!